charleneguillaumot/THESIS/README.md

 This function helps to crop the environmental descriptors dataset used to calibrate the BRT models (RasterStack) in latitude, longitude and bathymetry interval.

 # CLOCK-2 file
 Detail and description of the script used to generate the spatial 2-fold CLOCK cross-validation procedure (Guillaumot et al. accepted).
+See illustration B in the jpeg file.

 # CLOCK-3 file
 Detail and description of the script used to generate the spatial 3-fold CLOCK cross-validation procedure (Guillaumot et al. accepted).
+See illustration C in the jpeg file.

 # CLOCK-6 file
 Detail and description of the script used to generate the spatial 6-fold CLOCK cross-validation procedure (Guillaumot et al. accepted).
+See illustration D in the jpeg file.